JuliaGizmos/Reactive.jl/doc/index.md

 `timestamped_votes` is a signal of `(timestamp, vote)` where `timestamp` is a `Float64` timestamp denoting when the `vote` came in.

 # Possible uses of React
-React is general enough to help you build many other apps driven by events.
-Some use cases off the top of my head:
+I am currently using React to build interactive widgets on [IJulia](http://github.com/JuliaLang/IJulia.jl)

 * Interactive user interfaces (watch out for [Interact.jl](https://github.com/shashi/Interact.jl))
 * Animations
 * Robotics and automation
-* Queueing systems and service oriented apps
+* Queueing systems and service-oriented apps

 # Reporting Bugs